Royal Malaysian Police Air Wing Unit

 The Royal Malaysia Police Air Operation Force (Malay: Pasukan Gerakan Udara PDRM (PGU)) is a special unit of Royal Malaysia Police (RMP).
-They look after national security by surveillance and patrol from the air and help other national security agencies.
+They observe national security by surveillance and patrol from the air and provide assistance with other national security agencies.

 History

 A Pilatus PC-6 used by RMP Air Units to air patrol, surveillance and used by special force to specific training.

-Started in February 1978, when the cabinet gave approval to RMP to set up the unit.
-All RMP's aircraft property were registered under the control the civil registration.
+Beginning in February 1978, when the cabinet gave approval to RMP to set up the unit, all RMP's aircraft property were registered under the control civil registration.
 The unit formally established on 1 February 1979 and the title of the commander units at that time known as Air Wing Chief with turnover four units type aircraft Cessna 206G.
 On 7 April 1980, PGU began the flight operation in Peninsular Malaysia.

 The Sungai Besi Air Base was the Air Wing's main operating base in the peninsular apart from the training base in Sultan Azlan Shah Airport, Perak.
 The Air Wing also operates from two other bases namely in Kuching International Airport, Sarawak and Kota Kinabalu International Airport, Sabah.

 On 19 March 2018, its new peninsular airbase was inaugurated at Sultan Abdul Aziz Shah Airport, Selangor.
 The new air base is located at the southern end of the runway.

 Drone Air Operation Force is under RMP Air Units head by Assistant Commissioner of Police.